ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 For more comprehensive insights into each of these stages, please consult the following link: https://ehr-qc-tutorials.readthedocs.io/en/latest/migrate.html#omop-cdm-migration.

-This culminated in the successful migration of the entire cohort (100 %), encompassing all the ``12,276`` patients and ``14,870`` admissions, alongside their respective EHR data in a fully automated manner.
+This resulted in the successful migration of the entire cohort (100 %), encompassing all the ``12,276`` patients and ``14,870`` admissions, alongside their respective EHR data in a fully automated manner.

-Utilizing well-established, compatible tools and techniques becomes notably more straightforward when working with data that has been transformed into a standardized format.
+Utilising well-established, compatible tools and techniques becomes notably more straightforward when working with data that has been transformed into a standardised format.

 5. Data Extraction
 ==================

-During this stage, we retrieve the demographics, vital signs, and lab measurements of the Sepsis cohort from the standardized OMOP-CDM schema using EHR-QC pre-processing module.
+During this stage, we retrieve the demographics, vital signs, and lab measurements of the Sepsis cohort from the standardised OMOP-CDM schema using EHR-QC pre-processing module.

 Successful extraction using the following commands yielded;